nochet/early_experience/ProjectNotes.md

 ## Project Notes
+# 2020-04-29
+Got Per-Female Fecundity script so that it was standalone.

 # 2020-04-18
 Using script created by Enoch yesterday, PerFemaleFec was modified and a new datatable was created including the ratio of number of eggs per female at each egg collection date.